 If an entity is not a VIE, our determination of the appropriate accounting method with respect to our investments in limited liability companies and other investments is based on voting control.
 For our managing member interests in limited liability companies, we are presumed to control (and therefore consolidate) the entity, unless the other limited partners have substantive rights that overcome this presumption of control.
 These substantive rights allow the limited partners to remove the general partner with or without cause or to participate in significant decisions made in the ordinary course of the entity's business.
 We account for our non-controlling investments in these entities under the equity method.
 Our investments in unconsolidated subsidiaries in which we have the ability to exercise significant influence over operating and financial policies, but do not control, or entities which are VIE in which we are not the primary beneficiary are accounted for under the equity method.
-The equity method investment's earnings and distributions.
+The equity method of accounting requires the investment to be initially recorded at cost and subsequently adjusted for the Company's share of equity in the equity method investment's earnings and distributions.
 Our share of the earnings or loss from equity method investments is included in other income (expenses), net on the accompanying consolidated statements of operations.
-The Company value.
+The Company evaluates its investments in unconsolidated entities for impairment when events and circumstances indicate that the fair value of the entities might be less than the carrying

 Our determination of the appropriate accounting treatment for an investment in a subsidiary requires judgment of several factors, including the size and nature of our ownership interest and the other owners' substantive rights to make decisions for the entity.
 Different judgments or conclusions as to the level of our control or influence, could result in a different accounting treatment, such as consolidation.
-While consolidating an investment generally has no impact on the Company's net income or stockholders' deficit, consolidation does impact the individual income statement and balance sheet line items on the CaliberCos Inc. consolidated financial statements, by effectively "grossing up" the Company's consolidated statements of operations and balance sheets.
+While consolidating an investment generally has no impact on the Company's net income or stockholders'

+deficit, consolidation does impact the individual income statement and balance sheet line items on the CaliberCos Inc. consolidated financial statements, by effectively "grossing up" the Company's consolidated statements of operations and balance sheets.